You just installed new siding on your home – turns out it wasn’t the best roof color match you hoped it would be.

 - Look into local environmental codes.
 In some states, highly reflective roof shingles may be required to be up to code.
 Contact your local roofing contractor to know if this applies to your situation and he can guide you in selecting the best shingle color.

 - Always be mindful of your neighbors.
 Look around your neighborhood – what color and shingle type are on the homes in the area?
 When it comes time to put your home on the market, you don’t want your home to stand out for the wrong reasons.
 Choose a shingle color that harmonizes well with the houses around yours as well as with the natural surroundings and your landscaping.

 What color shingle goes with what color of house?

-- If you own a cream-colored or beige house, choose a shingle color in the hue of blue, green, brown, gray or black to create an eye-catching blend of colors.
+If you own a cream-colored or beige house, choose a shingle color in the hue of blue, green, brown, gray or black to create an eye-catching blend of colors.
 These cool colors will pair nicely with the warmth cream and beige siding brings.

-- If you own a brown house, the best shingle colors include grey, brown, black, green and possibly subtle shades of blue.
+If you own a brown house, the best shingle colors include grey, brown, black, green and possibly subtle shades of blue.
 Determining which of those options will work best depends on other colors on your home’s exterior, the landscape around your house, and of course the colors on your neighbor’s homes.

 What color shingle goes with what architectural style?

 It’s crucial that you choose a shingle color that both contrasts and complements your home’s exterior elements.
 Regardless of your home’s architectural features, if everything is the same, the overall style of your home will be dull.

 Historical Home Style Matching